 Bill is currently part of Mindful Nation Scotland, and its quest to bring mindfulness training to MSPs and staff at Holyrood Parliament.
 Mindful Nation Scotland was launched in the Parliament 17 September 2019.
 As a father of two sons, a former academic that taught Feminist theory in Scottish universities and deeply concerned with the high suicide rates amongst young men in Scotland, he completed his Initiation Weekend with the Mankind Project in November 2019.
 Bill is a keen supporter of mens groups, and the role mindfulness and compassion plays in these groups.
 He is also part of a research project studying the impact of mindfulness and compassion training on perceptions of masculinity.

-Bill also works as a consultant with Allichat – a company developing Artificial Intelligence within an App to support the mental health of young peoples.
+Bill also works as a consultant creating content to support the mental health of young people with Allichat; a company developing Artificial Intelligence for an App.

 Do you often feel a sense of dis-ease at being in your day and living your life?